LogosRoboticsGroup/ProphRL/README.md

 <img src="docs/resources/teaser.png" width="100%"/>
 <p align="justify" style="font-style: italic;">
-  <b>Our framework that uses a world model as a real-world–facing simulator to post-train VLA policies.</b>
+  <b>ProphRL uses a world model as a real-world–facing simulator to post-train VLA policies.</b>
     Our world model Prophet extends a video generator with history-aware mechanism and dual action conditioning, and is pretrained on large-scale robot trajectories to model action-to-video dynamics.
     The pretrained Prophet enables `prophesying' precise, physically plausible long-horizon rollouts, and can be rapidly adapted via few-shot fine-tuning to new environments, objects, and trajectories.
     Upon Prophet, we introduce the FA-GRPO with FlowScale RL algorithm to more stably and efficiently improve policies.